The best light for plants may be natural light, but using artificial lights to sprout seeds and grow plants does have its advantages.

 The EPA currently considers most fluorescent lighting from residential waste to be safe for municipal landfills.
 To be on the safe side, many local communities have elected to follow their own disposal guidelines, usually involving disposal at a hazardous waste drop off site.
 Check with your local waste management company for proper disposal in your community.

 About The Author: Ellen Brown is our Green Living and Gardening Expert.
 Ellen Brown is an environmental writer and photographer and the owner of Sustainable Media, an environmental media company that specializes in helping businesses and organizations promote eco-friendly products and services.

 Add your voice!
 Click below to comment.
 ThriftyFun is powered by your wisdom!

 Thank you so much for this informative article.
 I'm a fairly new gardener, and love to have pots on my deck but it gets so expensive to refill them each spring.
 Now I know how to try to overwinter my plants, or start new ones from seed with faster results then starting them outdoors.
-So many articles seem to be written assuming people already know these basics.
-Thanks for helping out new gardeners!

 Add your voice!
 Click below to comment.
 ThriftyFun is powered by your wisdom!

 Share on ThriftyFunThis guide contains the following solutions.
 Have something to add?
 Please share your solution!